4-H volunteer orientation

 Unit 5: Staff, web and print resources to support volunteers

-When you have completed all videos, your participation as part of the screening process will be recorded by completing this survey: access (new Qualtrics) survey
+When you have completed all videos, your participation as part of the screening process will be recorded by completing this survey: click here to access survey

 If you are unable to view the videos, the orientation is also available in print and MP3 formats.